xuxiaowei-io/gitaly/doc/PROCESS.md

 As we deploy the Ruby code might be in the middle of auto-restarting, so we could remove its code before the Go code has a chance to update with its default, and would still want to call it.
-So therefore you need to do any such removal in two GitLab.com release cycles.
+So therefore you need to do any such removal in two GitLab release cycles.

 See the example of [MR !3033][example-on-by-default-mr] and [MR !3056][example-post-go-ruby-code-removal-mr] for how to do such a two-phase removal.